-If you are looking for a fun DIY project or a homemade gift that won’t cost a fortune, you are going to love this homemade Fizzy Bath Bombs recipe!
+If you are looking for a fun DIY project or a homemade gift that won’t cost a fortune, you are going to love this homemade Fizzy Bath Bombs Recipe!
 Bath Bombs are super easy to make and they make a fun little gift for all ages.

-Homemade Fizzy Bath Bombs Recipe
+Easy Bath Bombs Recipe

 So I came up with the base for this recipe years ago when LHL was brand new.
-These homemade Fizzy Bath Bombs are so easy to make and they make a wonderful gift idea because it’s not something that everyone will be thinking to make!
+These homemade Bath Bombs are so easy to make and they make a wonderful gift idea because it’s not something that everyone will be thinking to make!
 The best part is that these make a great gift for all ages, perfect for anyone that enjoys a good bath.

 I decided to make these again this year for a fun stocking stuffer for my boys.
-I changed a few ingredients from my original recipe since I know a bit more about DIY now. 🙂 The recipe takes about 5 minutes of hands on time and then the bath bombs will need to harden for an afternoon, but then you are good to go!
-Package them in some pretty tissue paper and you’ve got a great simple gift.
+I changed a few ingredients from my original recipe since I know a bit more about DIY now. 🙂 The recipe takes about 5 minutes of hands-on time and then the bath bombs will need to harden for an afternoon, but then you are good to go!
+Package them in some pretty tissue paper and you’ve got a great, simple gift.

 Fizzy Bath Bombs Recipe